 Beginner Weight Training Guidelines: Sets and Reps

-When putting together a beginner workout, I recommend a structure supported by sports science research and experienced coaches across the industry.
+When putting together a beginner workout, most training programs recommend a structure supported by sports science research and coaching practices across the industry.
 Here are some starting points:

 - 2–3 sets per exercise: This amount gives you enough practice on each exercise while letting you recover and focus on good form.